 A level Physical Education will open up many avenues both in terms of career prospects and higher education.
 Specific career paths could be physiotherapy, sports rehabilitation, psychology, teaching, sports coaching, sport related media, sports recreation or sports science to professional teams.
 This A Level supports degree applications for a wide range of studies.
 Past pupils have gone on to study law, medicine, accountancy as well as sports-related degrees.
 Physics Examination board: AQA The course Physics has been called 'the unbelievable in pursuit of the unimaginable'.
 It is a physicist's job to do the imagining.
 Can you get more special than that?
 Physics encompasses the study of everything in the universe, from the largest galaxies to the smallest subatomic particles.
 Moreover, it's the basis of many other sciences, including chemistry, oceanography, seismology and astronomy.
 The AQA course we follow has plenty of up-to-date science, like Dark Energy or the purpose of the new Large Hadron Collider, but also retains the traditional elements needed to take the subject further.
 We use two textbooks, the AQA designated course book and a reference text to enable students to get a second point of view.
 Students will be expected to read around the subject from popular science books and keep up to-date with developments using science blogs and traditional magazines like the New Scientist.
 First year Particles and quantum mechanics, electricity, materials and waves.
-Second year Fields, mechanics, thermal-nuclear, and a unit chosen from five options (Cosmology, Medical Physics, Applied Physics, Electronics and Major Turning Points in Physics) by teacher and group in consultation.
-Topics covered include: The strong Nuclear Force holding nuclei together, Antiparticles Quarks and Leptons, Quantum Phenomena, Resistivity, Electromotive Force, Vector motion, Motion of projectiles, Properties of materials, Wave behaviour, Superposition of waves, Diffraction and interference patterns, Simple Harmonic Motion, Vibrations and Resonance, Gravity, Electric Fields, Magnetic Fields.
+Second year Fields, mechanics, thermal-nuclear, and a unit chosen from five options (Cosmology, Medical Physics, Applied Physics, Electronics and Major Turning Points in Physics) by teacher and in group consultation.
+Topics covered include: The strong Nuclear Force holding nuclei together, Antiparticles Quarks and Leptons, Quantum Phenomena, Resistivity, Electromotive Force, Vector Motion, Motion of Projectiles, Properties of Materials, Wave Behaviour, Superposition of Waves, Diffraction and Interference Patterns, Simple Harmonic Motion, Vibrations and Resonance, Gravity, Electric Fields, Magnetic Fields.
 Requirements